entelect/sonarqube-server/README.md

 If instead you are going to be working on production you should use something like `ssh-copy-id infrastructure@192.168.2.160` to add your public key to the target host's `~/.ssh/authorized_keys` file.

+### Setting up control

+Start by running the __control01__ host with `vagrant up control` (this may take awhile to download the necessary VM images).
+Once this completes log on to the __control__ host with `vagrant ssh control`.

+Now change to the directory containing the __control01__ host plays to run the playbook that updates the __control01__ host with the necessary libraries to run all our other plays: `cd /vagrant`.

+Run the playbook with:
+`ansible-playbook plays/local/control.yml -i inventories/dev/local`.